-The objective is to effectively manage all biosecurity risks posed by the import of sheep and goat germplasm, consistent with New Zealand's domestic legislation and international obligations.
+The objective is to effectively manage all biosecurity risks posed by the import of semen and embryos from sheep and goats, consistent with New Zealand's domestic legislation and international obligations.

 4 Options Assessment

 Under Article 3.3 of the World Trade Organisation Agreement on the Application of Sanitary and Phytosanitary Measures (the SPS Agreement), risk management measures which provide a level of protection greater than provided by international standards may be imposed only when they can be scientifically justified on the basis of a risk assessment.